alanesq/BasicOLEDMenu/README.md

 <h1>Basic OLED with rotary encoder Menu for ESP8266/ESP32</h1>
-should work on any board with minor modification   i.e. io pins and interrupt useage
+This should also work on other boards with minor modification   i.e. io pins and interrupt useage e.g. Arduino UNO the interrupt command would be      attachInterrupt(0, doEncoder, CHANGE);
 <p align="center"><img src="/images/menu.jpg" width="80%"/></p>

 A very simple to use, cheap to build and simple to wire menu system using an oled and rotary encoder